Zimbabwe leader: Violence by security forces ‘unacceptable’

 “Mnangagwa’s overtures are always on Twitter.
 He knows where we are, yet he has chosen not to talk to us directly, he has never approached us, so this is another PR exercise,” MDC spokesman Jacob Mafume said.
 “Why are soldiers still beating up people and the police arresting people if he is sincere?”

 Zimbabwe Lawyers for Human Rights said police arrested labor federation leader Japhet Moyo “in the wee hours of the night” just hours after releasing him.
+He is charged with subversion for his role in organizing the national strike along with pastor and activist Evan Mawarire.

 Police overnight also detained some 28 people who were receiving medical attention at a hospital in the capital, Harare, the lawyers’ group said, calling it “deplorable and very inhumane.”